Healthcare Workforce Development

 Yes.

-Perhaps.
+Maybe.
 Our programs seek individuals who can work full time (40 hours per week) for atleast a year following completion of one the pathways.
 Part time college (1-2 classes) may be sustainable, but a full-time course load would be challenging with a full-time job.

 No. The Highway to Work Program is designed to give you an competitive edge in the application process by providing networking opportunites, training, and certification.